anandundavia/manage-users/README.md

 # Manage Users
-From a fully functional production application to a minimal prototype, what is the one feature that is common amongst all of the apps you will ever write? <br>Yeah.<br> <b>Signing up and Logging in the users.</b><br>
+From a fully functional production application to a minimal prototype, what is the one feature that is common amongst all of the apps you will ever write? <br><b>Signing up and Logging in the users.</b><br>
 `manage-users` does one thing of managing your user-base (SignUp and LogIn) and it does it beautifully while giving you the full control.

 ## Features
-* Out of the box signup and login routes
+* Out of the box signup, login and change password routes
 * In-Built mongo repository implementation
 * Can use other repository implementations
 * Configurable user and repository schema